MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machine-groups.md

 ## Change machine group's password

-To change the password of the currently used machine group;
+To change the password of the currently used machine group:

-1. Select the dots on machine group card and then **Edit group password**.
+1. Select the dots on the machine group card and then select **Edit group password**.

 1. Select **Re-generate password**, copy the automatically generated password, and save the changes.